 Choose legumes like beans, peas and lentils or tofu instead of meat for dinner

-Drink water instead of pop
+Drink water instead of pop, juice or other sugar-sweet beverages

 Pick one change each week until you are comfortable with it.
 Then, add in another one!